orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/05-Whirlpool Fees.md

 # Understanding Whirlpool Fees

-When a user performs a swap on a Whirlpool, a % portion of the swap input amount can be taken as a fee for the liquidity providers and pool treasury.
+When a user performs a swap on a Whirlpool, a percentage of the swap input amount may be taken as a fee, allocated between liquidity providers and a protocol fee.

 ## Total Fee